Intro-Sci-Comp-UIowa/biol-6298-dstffn/output/README.md

 # Output

-This file currently is where all my QC and rough anlysis data is going to be kept untill I get my R script up and running completely
+This file currently is where all my QC and rough anlysis data is to be kept

 ## data.csv:
 has the orininal output from my R srit[p to normalize, annotate, and analysze data from the original CEL data